 - Boot mode.
 PXE boot (requires a running PXE service).
 BDM disk (creates a partition for the Boot Device Manager file).

 - For Windows Client or Windows Server machines that are randomly assigned to users:

 Choose the appropriate method for adding Active Directory computer accounts:

-- Create accounts
+- Create new accounts

 - Import existing accounts

 The page that displays depends on which Active Directory method you select.